lucasromerodb/lucasromerodb/README.md

 > [!NOTE]
 > Engineering Director at [@aerolab](https://github.com/aerolab), ex Industrial Designer, CG Artist and Game Dev enthusiast

 I’ve been working at Aerolab since 2019 , starting as a developer, so I know the company inside out.
 My role now since a few years ago is to supervise the development process and ensure the quality of our deliverables.
 I also help teams to define architecture, techologies, product definitions and methodologies.
-Ex Industrial Designer, CG Artist and Game Dev enthusiast.

 ## My engineering career path